Shellshock 2: Blood Trails: Plot

 Once there, they discover the mansion swarming with infected, the soldiers dead, and Cal has escaped.
 Nate comes across Trang, who once again attempts to convince Nate to defect.
 Nate refuses again, and Trang is forced to retreat when Cal returns with more infected.
 Nate and Rupert once again try to escape.
 A group of infected kill Rupert, while Nate is cornered and almost killed when Jack returns with a helicopter, saving Nate but getting bit in the process.
 Jack turns in the helicopter, causing them to crash.

 Nate has another vision of Cal, and realizes he's heading for a Buddha statue.
 He follows the Ho Chi Minh Trail, hoping to find him, but is captured by Trang.
 While knocked out, Nate has a vision of Cal meeting with Whiteknight, who claims he tried to sell his weapon to the US Government, and infects Cal with it to prove that it works.
 Nate breaks out of Trang's camp, hunts down, and kills Trang.
 As Nate leaves on a helicopter, he looks out to see an infected Jack get gunned down by the Viet Cong.

 Arriving back at an American base, Nate rendezvous with the American leaders.
 They tell him another squad attempted to retrieve Whiteknight and failed, but they got the last transmission from them.
 Nate realizes it's Cal's voice, begging the US not to send anyone else and to leave the infected alone.
 However, they send Nate in to retrieve Cal and Whiteknight anyway.
-After tracking down Cal, Nate discovers that he has been cured of the infection, Whiteknight revealing that he gave Cal the antidote and can cure others with it.
+After tracking down Cal, Nate discovers that he has been cured of the infection, Whiteknight revealing that he gave Cal the antidote and can cure others with it but he did not write the formula down as insurance and demand to be extracted.
 However, Cal believes he will create another bioweapon and attempts to kill him, giving the player two options: